Miriway/Miriway/README.md

 # Miriway

 ## Introducing Miriway
-Miriway is a starting point for creating a Wayland based desktop environment using Mir.
+Miriway is a generic compositor using Mir that can be customised to serve the needs of a range of desktop environments.

 Miriway has been tested with shell components from several desktop environments and comes with some scripts to help set up a variety of example configurations.